 There are many ways to get information about eligibility and registration for intellectual disability services.
 Information is below.
-You can also contact the Partnership and we can explain the requirements and process.

 In order for the state to plan and fund services and supports for people across Pennsylvania, it is important that the County Intellectual Disabilities Program offices and State Offices of Developmental Programs (ODP) know you exist and that you need some type of support or service.
 You cannot receive Supports Coordination or funding for services and supports or be placed on the Waiting List for services unless you are registered with the County Intllectual Disabilities Program office.